binaryberry/bookmark-collector/README.md

 ## What is it?

-A site allowing users to save and categorise their favorite websites!
+A nifty tool helping people to save and categorise their favorite websites!
 Users can create their accounts and associate each link with tags.
-If they forget their passwords, users receive an email allowing to reset their account.
+If they forget their passwords, they will receive an email allowing to reset their account.

 ##How to run it?
 It can be found [here](https://bookmarkcollector.herokuapp.com/).

 ## How was it done?